Shrabanti87/Gooogle_Auto/README.md

 datasets, we show that Gooogle outperforms published methods in estimation and prediction across a wide range of scenarios.
 Finally, we apply Gooogle to an auto insurance claim dataset from the SAS Enterprise Miner database for illustrative purposes.

+# Simulation Example 1
+We construct a simulation example similar to Huang et al. (2009) [ https://doi.org/10.1093/biomet/asp020] which can be used to simulate a dataset according to the zero-inflated Poisson model.
+We have 40 covariates in 5 groups with 8 covariates in each group.
+For this example, we assume the covariates in the count part (X) and in the zero inflation part (Z) to be the same (i.e set Z=X).
+Below we explain each function that we have used to generate the data and calculate the predictive as well as group selection measures that we have presented in our simulation study in the manuscript.

+## Data generating function
+datagen.sim1.func<-function(n,p,ngrp,beta,gamma,rho,family): This is the data generating function which takes the following arguments:
+n: sample size in each of training and testing group
+p: Number of covariates
+ngrp: Number of covariates in each group (constant for this example)
+beta: True regression coeffficients in the count model
+gamma: True regression coeffficients in the zero model
+rho: Correlation parameter of AR(1) of the covariance matrix for multivariate normal distribution
+family: It specifies the distribution of the count model which is "Poisson" in this case.

+##